-Whether you played softball in school or you’ve never played a game in your life, outdoor softball leagues are incredibly beneficial in many ways.
+Whether you played softball in school or you’ve never played a game in your life, outdoor softball leagues can be incredibly fun & beneficial in many ways.
 You get a great workout, the ability to talk to people who share your interests, and the self-confidence that comes along with learning a new sport.
 Below are five tips for anyone who might be new to outdoor softball leagues to help you get the most out of your experience.

 #1 – Use the Right Equipment

-Some of the things to make your outdoor softball experience an enjoyable one include a glove, a softball bat, some softball cleats, and maybe a batting helmet.
-Finding shoes and equipment that properly fit you is important for keeping you safe and preventing things like blisters or broken bones.
-Be sure to break in your cleats and your glove prior to your first game since this will keep you far more comfortable.
+Some of the things to make your outdoor softball experience an enjoyable include a glove, a softball bat and some softball cleats.
+Finding cleats and equipment that properly fit you is important for keeping you safe and preventing things like blisters or injuries.
+Be sure to break in your cleats and your glove prior to your first game to keep you far more comfortable.